AF-1/sobras/lms-on-macos/README.md

 One click to start the WakeMac app and the server should wake up.

 <br><br>
 [^1]:My (headless) Mac mini runs the latest macOS 10.15.
-So I don't know if anything I'll describe below works with later OS versions or on Silicion macs but I guess that some or most of it will.
+So I don't know how much of this works with later OS versions or on Silicion macs but I guess that some or most of it will.